JRMurr/NixOsConfig/enviorments/readme.md

 run `lorri init` in the desired folder, then `direnv allow`.
-More info https://github.com/target/lorri
+More info https://github.com/nix-community/lorri

+`setupLorri` fish func does the above